acend/kubernetes-basics-training/content/en/docs/10.0/quotas.md

 {{< /onlyWhen >}}

 {{% alert title="Note" color="primary" %}}
-You have to actively terminate the following command pressing `CTRL+c` on your keyboard.
+You have to actively terminate the following command by pressing `CTRL+c` on your keyboard.
 {{% /alert %}}

 Watch the Pod's creation with: